 Exxaro's manufactured capital consists of four mines, two coal project and two windfarms.
 These assets are substantial in size.
 It is critical to invest in their upkeep and performance, and optimise their utilisation in delivering our products.
 It is also important to invest in these assets as they will deliver our strategic goals.

-We strive to positively impact the operational performance through:

-- Capital investment

-- Optimisation strategies

-- Divestment of non-core assets

-- Geopolitical context

-- Macro-environment

-- Supporting a just transition to a low-carbon economy

-- Coal portfolio optimisation

-- Diversify into minerals

-- Build a leading global renewable energy solutions business
+We strive to positively impact the operational performance through: Capital investment Optimisation strategies Divestment of non-core assets Material theme Matter Our strategic response Our impact on the SDGs Adapting to the changing context Executing our strategy Geopolitical context Macro-environment Supporting a just transition t a low-carbon economy Coal portfolio optimisation Transition at speed and scale Make our minerals and energy businesses thrive SPONSEL STONAGE STONAG Diversify into minerals Build a leading global renewable energy solutions business